mapuya19/mapuya19.github.io/about.md

 title: About
 permalink: /about/
 ---
 ## **Hi.
-I'm Matthew Apuya.
+I'm Matthew.
 I am...**
 {: style="text-align: left;"}

+An incoming Operations Analyst at Fiserv.

-A student at NYU, studying Computer Science and minoring in Game Design.
+A recent NYU graduate with a Bachelor's in Computer Science and minors in Game Design and Web Programming & Applications.

 A native Pittsburgher, before moving to Little Rock, Arkansas.